flarebyte/baldrick-rebec/DECISIONS.md

 - Version rollback attempts (registering an older version number after a newer one).
 - Excessively large descriptions or prompts should be rejected to prevent data overflow.

-**Limitations and Non-Goals:**

-- The system should not execute or interpret the agent’s prompt or shell command.
-- No dependency resolution between agents (unlike npm dependencies).
-- No version conflict resolution or semantic version management.
-- No authentication, permissions, or access control for now.
-- No runtime management of agent processes (registration only).

 **Example Contexts:**

 - A company registers `acme/text-summarizer/python` v1.0.0 describing a summarization task.